Jannatul Ferdous Peya: Career

-In 2013 she won the crown of Miss Indian Princess International beating contestants from 19 countries.
+In 2013 she won the crown of Miss Indian Princess International, beating contestants from 19 countries.

-She has so far acted in several dramas such as, To Be or Not to Be and Projapotir Shukh Dukkho.
+She has so far acted in several dramas such as To Be or Not to Be and Projapotir Shukh Dukkho.

-Her first movie was Chorabali directed by Redwan Rony in 2012.
+Her first movie was Chorabali, which was directed by Redwan Rony in 2012.
 Her next releases were Gangster Returns and Story of Samara.

-She is a lawyer as well.
-As of August 15, 2022 she has become an Advocate at the Supreme Court of Bangladesh.
+Peya is also a lawyer.
+As of August 15, 2022 she is an advocate at the Supreme Court of Bangladesh.

-Recent works

 Peya is the first cover girl of Vogue India from Bangladesh.
 While sharing her experiences Peya stated that she finds her inspiration from Deepika Padukone and wants to expand her career internationally like Deepika.

-In February 2017, Peya was named the brand ambassador of TRESemmé which is a famous brand for hair caring and styling associated with New York Fashion Week (NYFW).
-This glamorous diva attended NYFW this year.
-NYFW is one of the biggest fashion events of the whole world which brings brands, designers and models together.
-She said that it was a great honour to be there as a first Bangladeshi model and expressed her wish to work as a model influencer.
+In February 2017, Peya became the brand ambassador of TRESemmé, a high-profile hair care and styling brand which is associated with New York Fashion Week (NYFW).
+As such, she attended NYFW in 2017.
+She said that it was a great honor to be there as one of the first Bangladeshi models to attend and expressed her wish to work as a model influencer.

 In September 2018, Peya became the brand ambassador of Yamaha Motorcycles Bangladesh.

-Besides having a strong modeling career she also hosted cricket matches in BPL 2017.
+Besides having a strong modeling career, she also hosted cricket matches in the 2017 season of the Bangladeshi Premier League, or BPL.
 She made her second appearance as host in BPL 2018 on GTV screen.
-From the enormous response of these two seasons of hosting BPL she was invited as a presenter to work in ICC 2019 Cricket World Cup.
-She is the first Bangladeshi to work as a presenter in ICC World Cup.
+After her success in hosting these two seasons of the BPL, she was invited as a presenter to work in ICC 2019 Cricket World Cup.
+She is the first Bangladeshi person to work as a presenter for the ICC World Cup.